Being a mom can be stressful… and babies don’t come with instructions.

 - Referrals to WIC services

-- Links to social services for jobs, child care, housing, and education
+- Links to local resources for jobs, child care, counseling and education

-The Tulsa Healthy Start Fatherhood Program works with fathers to help them with the following:
+The Fatherhood Program works with fathers to help them with the following:

 - Assistance with making job connections through local job fairs and temporary employment agencies

-- Child support modifications through Department of Human Services
+- Child support referrals to Department of Human Services

 - Male reproductive health services